Sunday, 16 July 2017

 Pinterest is the visual equivalent of Twitter.
 You can post videos and images there and comment on these.
 Your Pinterest account is split up into boards which you can use for different purposes.
 Boards can be public or private.
 These are the boards I've created for my Pinterest account:

-Checking for Fake Followers on Twitter
+Checking for Fake Followers on X / Twitter

 Don't Buy Fake Followers